-This database contains information on different 3D printing materials support by AON3D.
-Content includes: handling best practices, process parameters selection for the S3D slicer, and basic material selection application notes.
+This database contains information on different 3D printing materials validated by AON3D.
+Content includes: material handling best practices, process parameters, and basic material profiles for the Simplify3D slicer.

 The most common cause of print failures can be traced back to use of improper processing parameters.